liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 this with the following procedure:

 1. Go to the Dockbar and select *Admin* &rarr; *Site Administration*.
-3. Click the *Site Pages* link.
+2. Click the *Site Pages* link (if necessary).
-4. Click the *Private Pages* tab to switch to the Private Pages.
+3. Click the *Private Pages* tab to switch to the Private Pages.
 Remember, these pages by default are viewable only by members of the site.
-5. Create a page called *Admin Tips*.
+4. Create a page called *Admin Tips*.
-6. Click on the page in the tree on the left and then click *Permissions*.
+5. Click on the page in the tree on the left and then click *Permissions*.
-7. Uncheck the *View* and *Add Discussion* permissions next to the Site Member role.
+6. Uncheck the *View* and *Add Discussion* permissions next to the Site Member role.
-8. Click the *Save* button.
+7. Click the *Save* button.

 ![Figure 2.10: The Permissions offer a plethora of options for each role.](../../images/04-web-content-page-permissions.png)